egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 **5.** What is the role of zero padding?

 The filter size is constant.
 When we use strides with the filters the outer most pixels will be processed lot less compared to the ones in the middle.
-Thats why we're using zero paading.
+That's why we're using zero paading.
 This way we attempt to solve this problem.

 **6.** Why do we need upsampling?
 How to do it?